-Valuation of warrant liabilities
+Valuation of warrants

-As discussed in Note 1 to the consolidated financial statements, the Company has issued freestanding warrants to purchase shares of its common stock in connection with financing activities and accounts for them in accordance with applicable accounting guidance as either liabilities or as equity instruments depending on the specific terms of the warrant agreements.
-As discussed in Note 8, for issued warrants that do not meet all the criteria for equity classification, the warrants are required to be recorded at their initial fair value on the date of issuance.
-The fair value of the warrants is re-measured at each financial reporting date.
-The outstanding October 2022 Warrants and January 2023 Warrants are classified as liabilities.
-The Black-Scholes model was used to value the October 2022 Warrants as of December 31, 2023, and the January 2023 Warrants at the time of issuance and as of December 31, 2023.
-Key inputs included the Company's common stock price, risk-free interest rate, expected dividend yield, expected term in years, and expected volatility.
-At December 31, 2023, the Company recorded a warrant liability of \$0.4 million related to the October 2022 Warrants.
-At January 31, 2023, the issuance date, and December 31, 2023, the Company recorded a warrant liability of \$0.2 million, respectively, related to the January 2023 Warrants.
+As discussed in Note 2 to the consolidated financial statements, the Company has issued freestanding warrants to purchase shares of its common stock in connection with financing activities and accounts for them in accordance with applicable accounting guidance as either liabilities or as equity instruments depending on the specific terms of the warrant agreements.
+As discussed in Note 1, the January 2024 Warrants and May 2024 Warrants were considered part of the cost of an inducement and were fair valued using the Black-Scholes Model on the date of issuance.
+The fair value of the equity-classified January 2024 Warrants and May 2024 Warrants were deemed to be dividends that were included in the calculation of net loss per share.
+As discussed in Note 7, key inputs to the Black-Scholes Model included the Company's common stock price, risk-free interest rate, expected dividend yield, expected term in years, and expected volatility.
+The deemed dividend for the January 2024 Warrants and May 2024 Warrants were \$4.3 million and \$4.5 million, respectively.

-We identified the evaluation of the fair value of the warrant liability for the October 2022 Warrants as of December 31, 2023 and for the January 2023 Warrants as of January 31, 2023 and as of December 31, 2023 as a critical audit matter.
+We identified the evaluation of the fair value of the January 2024 Warrants and May 2024 Warrants as a critical audit matter.
 A high degree of auditor judgment and specialized skills and knowledge were required in the evaluation of the estimated fair values due to the degree of subjectivity associated with the expected volatility assumptions and their sensitivity to variation.

 The following are the primary procedures we performed to address this critical audit matter.
-We evaluated the design of an internal control over the Company's warrant liability valuation process, including determination of the expected volatility assumptions.
+We evaluated the design of an internal control related to the Company's warrants valuation process, including determination of the expected volatility assumptions.
 We involved valuation professionals with specialized skills and knowledge, who assisted in:

-• developing an independent expectation of the volatility assumptions based on consideration of historical and implied share price volatility information

-• developing an independent range of the fair value of the warrant liability for the October 2022 Warrants as of December 31, 2023 and for the January 2023 Warrants as of January 31, 2023 and December 31, 2023, using independently developed assumptions, including volatility

-• comparing the independently developed ranges to the respective fair value of the warrant liability recorded by the Company for the October 2022 Warrants as of December 31, 2023 and for the January 2023 Warrants as of January 31, 2023 and as of December 31, 2023.
+- developing an independent expectation of the volatility assumptions based on consideration of historical and implied share price volatility information - developing an independent range of the fair value of the warrants for the January 2024 Warrants as of January 5, 2024 and for the May 2024 Warrants as of May 1, 2024, using independently developed assumptions, including volatility - comparing the independently developed ranges to the respective fair value for the January 2024 Warrants as of January 5, 2024 and for the May 2024 Warrants as of May 1, 2024 used by management to calculate the deemed dividend.

-KPMG LIP
+/s/ KPMG LLP